freeCodeCamp/freeCodeCamp/guide/english/html/elements/a-tag/index.md

 The text between the opening and closing `<a>` tags becomes the link.
 This text should be a meaningful description of the link destination, and not a generic phrase such as 'click here'.
 This better enables users with screen readers to navigate amongst various links on a page and understand what content each one will link to.

 By default, a linked page is displayed in the current browser window unless another target is specified.
+The default link styles are as follows:
+- An unvisited link is underlined and blue
+- A visited link is underlined and purple
+- An active link is underlined and red

 #### Example: